c0ded00d1e12/ecen224/_labs/io.md

     fscanf(fp, "%s", word);    // Reads in a single word from fp as a string (%s) into the word variable
     ```

-### Creating a Functional Interface

-There are many ways to accomplish creating a functional interface that will display files and allow you to interact with them.
-The algorithm that I have used to successfully complete the lab is as follows:
-- Scan through the `viewer` folder and create an array of strings of all the valid files that will need to be shown in the viewer.
-- Draw a list of all the correct file names.
-- Create a function for drawing the sample text of a log file to the LCD screen.
-- Call that function or `display_draw_image()` when the currently selected file is highlighted.
-- Comply with all the requirements below.

 ## Requirements

 In this lab you should accomplish the following:

 - Create a simple menu that lists all of the files in the `viewer` folder:
     - Filter out any file that does not end in `.bmp` or `.log`
     - File names should be drawn in 8pt font with a BLACK foreground
     - A selection bar should highlight which file you are about to open
-        - When the up and down buttons are pressed (left and right in code), the selection bar should move and highlight the next or previous entry.
+        - When the up and down buttons are pressed, the selection bar should move and highlight the next or previous entry.
         - When the selection bar is over a file name, the background color of the next should match the color of the selection bar, when it is deselected, it should go back to the default background color.

 - When the center button is pressed do the following:
     - If the file is a `.bmp` image, display the corresponding image for 2 seconds and then go back to the menu view with the highlight bar over the selected image
     - If the file is a `.log` file, display the contents of the file: